Band Geeks: Impact

 The featured song "Sweet Victory" was later released on the series soundtrack album SpongeBob SquarePants: The Yellow Album on November 15, 2005.
-"Sweet Victory" went from being a largely unknown production music track, to selling 300,000 iTunes downloads in one year after its exposure on the show.
+"Sweet Victory" went from being a largely unknown production music track to surpassing 300,000 iTunes downloads in one year after its exposure on the show.

-However, the closed captioning provided for the episode incorrectly stated the song's lyrics, which led to many mid-2000s lyric websites having incorrect lyrics for the song.
-Specifically, a line that was stated as "the world is ours to follow" (the real lyrics are "and the one who's last to fall").
-This led APM Music to create a typed lyrics sheet, referencing SpongeBob SquarePants which skyrocketed the song to popularity.

-After the death of series creator Stephen Hillenburg on November 26, 2018, a Change.org petition was created which requested that the NFL pay tribute to him by playing "Sweet Victory" during the halftime show for Super Bowl LIII.
-By January 11, 2019, the petition received over 1.1 million signatures.
-On December 12, 2018, Mercedes-Benz Stadium, the host stadium for Super Bowl LIII, posted a scene from the episode on their official Twitter account, hinting at a possible success from the petition's efforts.
-On January 13, the headlining act, Maroon 5, also released a teaser video featuring a clip of SpongeBob, which furthered speculation.
+Following the death of series creator Stephen Hillenburg in November 2018, a Change.org petition was created which requested that the NFL pay tribute to him by playing "Sweet Victory" during the halftime show for Super Bowl LIII, which received over 1.1 million signatures.
+Speculation about the song's inclusion was fueled by the Mercedes-Benz Stadium, the host stadium for Super Bowl LIII, posting a scene from the episode on their official Twitter account, and a teaser video by the headlining act Maroon 5 featuring a clip of SpongeBob in the weeks leading up to that year's Super Bowl.